Alain Barrau: Political career

-Barrau was elected to the National Assembly in 1986 in a system of party-list proportional representation. in 1988, the system changed to a regional vote, and he began to represent Hérault's 6th constituency.
+Barrau was elected to the National Assembly in 1986 in a party-list proportional representation system.
+In 1988, the system changed to a regional vote, and he began representing Hérault's 6th constituency.
 Although he was defeated by Raymond Couderc in 1993, he was victorious in 1997.
 In his final term in office, he served on various committees, such as the Cultural, Family and Social Affairs Committee, the Foreign Affairs Committee, and the Finance Committee.
 He served as President of the National Assembly delegation to European communities from 1999 to 2002.

 Barrau was also Mayor of Béziers from 1989 to 1995 and was General Councilor of the Canton of Béziers-2 from 1988 to 1989.

 Other activities

 From 1974 to 1986, Barrau was President of the Comité national des associations de jeunesse et d’éducation populaire and was a member of the Conseil national de la vie associative et du Conseil économique et social.
-He also served as President of Asmae - Association Sœur Emmanuelle and was Vice-President of the Fédération française des maisons de l'Europe.
+He also served as President of Asmae - Association Sœur Emmanuelle and Vice-President of the Fédération française des maisons de l'Europe.